Combining clustering of variables and feature selection using random forests

 On the left-hand side of Figure~\ref{fig:boxplot_don600}, boxplots correspond to 100 runs of random forests.
 More precisely, \begin{itemize} \item For \b{CoV/VSURF} and \b{CoV/RF}, the clustering of variables is performed once and the optimal number $K^*$ of clusters is chosen automatically using OOB error rate.
-For \b{Cov/RF}, 100 forests are trained on the $K^*$ synthetic variables, while for \b{Cov/VSURF}, 100 forests are trained on the $m < K^*$ synthetic variables selected by \c{VSURF} (which is then performed also a single time). \item For \b{VSURF} , 100 forests are trained on the variables selected with one run of \c{VSURF} applied on the $p=120$ original variables. \item For \b{RF}, 100 forests are trained on the original variables. \end{itemize} The results are better here with \b{CoV/VSURF} and \b{CoV/RF} i.e. when \b{VSURF} and \b{RF} are applied after a \b{CoV} step.
+For \b{Cov/RF}, 100 forests are trained on the $K^*$ synthetic variables, while for \b{Cov/VSURF}, 100 forests are trained on the $m < K^*$ synthetic variables selected by \c{VSURF} (which is then performed also a single time). \item For \b{VSURF}, 100 forests are trained on the variables selected with one run of \c{VSURF} applied on the $p=120$ original variables. \item For \b{RF}, 100 forests are trained on the original variables. \end{itemize} The results are better with \b{CoV/VSURF} and \b{CoV/RF} i.e. when \b{VSURF} and \b{RF} are applied after the dimension reduction using \b{CoV}.
 In addition, the approach \b{CoV/VSURF} is slightly better than \b{CoV/RF} in this setting.
-We note also that the variability due to the random nature of the \b{RF} is relatively small here and very similar with the four approaches.
+Also, the variability due to the random nature of the \b{RF} is relatively small here and very similar with the four approaches.

 On the right-hand side of Figure~\ref{fig:boxplot_don600}, 50 learning datasets are generated in order to take into account the variability of the results due to the random nature of the simulation procedure.
 The four methodologies explained above for a single learning dataset are applied on each dataset.
 Boxplots correspond then to the 50 averaged (over 100 forests) test error rates.
-The results are again better here with \b{CoV/VSURF} and \b{CoV/RF} and the improvement obtained by using \b{CoV} in a first step before the classification step is confirmed here, despite the variability due to the random simulation procedure.
+The results are better here with \b{CoV/VSURF} and \b{CoV/RF}.
+The improvement obtained by grouping variables together before the classifier run is confirmed here, despite the variability due to the random simulation procedure.

-To sum up, applying \b{CoV} in a first step allows an efficient data dimension reduction which leads --- at least for this example --- to a gain in prediction both with \b{RF} and \b{VSURF}.
-But applying \b{VSURF} in a second step permits furthermore to select informative groups of linked variables without loss in prediction.
-In the next section, the exact same experiment is repeated but in a more challenging situation where only $n=60$ observations are generated, hence $n << p$.
+To sum up, using \b{CoV} is in a dimension reduction step leads --- at least for this example --- to a gain in prediction both with \b{RF} and \b{VSURF}.
+Moreover applying \b{VSURF} in \b{CoV/VSURF} procedure permits to select informative groups of linked variables without loss in prediction.
+In the next section, the exact same experiment is repeated but in a more challenging situation where only $n=60$ ($<p=120$) observations are generated.